 Top-13 of the most important buildings in the 20th century

 Thirteen of the thousand most important buildings in the 20th Century the world are located in the Netherlands.
-This emerges from a list, the 20th, the Union Internationale d'Architecture to their Congress can create. chronologically:
+This emerges from a list, which the Union Internationale d’Architecture issued to their 20th Congress.
+Chronologically:

 Former Stock Exchange, Amsterdam (H.P.
 Berlage, 1903)

 On Sept 17, 2018, the Dutch postNL issued stamps featuring iconic buildings in the Nieuwe Bouwen (New Construction) style in the Netherlands.
 One of these buildings was the so called Glass Palace in Heerlen, built by architect F.Peutz for Peter J. Schunck